Chantal Kreviazuk

 Chantal Jennifer Kreviazuk (/ʃɑːnˈtɑːl ˌkrɛviˈæzək/ shahn-TAHL-_-KREV-ee-AZ-ək; born May 18, 1973) is a Canadian singer, songwriter, composer, and pianist.

-Born in Winnipeg, she played music from a young age before signing with Columbia Records in the 1990s.
-Her debut studio album, Under These Rocks and Stones, was first released in Canada in 1996 and saw commercial success before being issued in the United States the following year to critical praise.
+Born in Winnipeg, Kreviazuk played music from a young age before signing with Columbia Records and releasing her debut album Under These Rocks and Stones (1996).

 Kreviazuk released two more studio albums with the Columbia label, Colour Moving and Still (1999) and What If It All Means Something (2002), both of which brought moderate commercial success worldwide.
 She signed with Sony BMG for her fourth album, Ghost Stories (2006), which reached number two on the Canadian Albums Chart.

 Since 2003, Kreviazuk has co-written and composed numerous songs for other artists as well as film soundtracks, and has appeared in several Canadian independent and short films.
 Her fifth album, Plain Jane, was released by Canadian independent label MapleMusic Recordings in 2009.
 Her most recent albums, Hard Sail and Get To You, were released by Warner Music Canada in 2016 and 2020, respectively.
 She also released a Christmas album in 2019, called Christmas Is A Way Of Life, My Dear.

 From the beginning of her career to 2016, Kreviazuk was the 51st best-selling Canadian artist in Canada.

-Kreviazuk is a three-time Juno Award winner and she has collaborated with several other musicians, including Drake, Pitbull, Christina Aguilera, Carrie Underwood, Kendrick Lamar and Pink.
+Kreviazuk is a three-time Juno Award winner and she has collaborated with several other musicians, including Kelly Clarkson, Drake, Pitbull, Christina Aguilera, Carrie Underwood, Kendrick Lamar and Pink.